anzgo/README_Generator/newREADME.md

   ## Question
 -------------------------------------------------
- if you have any question please reach me at Anaszghool@gmail.com
+ if you have any question please reach me at please feel free to reach me at the following contact

+## Contact
+Anaszghool@gmail.com
 ## Github
 [https://github.com/Anzgo](https://github.com/Anzgo)